quicwg/base-drafts/draft-ietf-quic-transport.md

 SCIL:

-: The byte following the Destination Connection ID contains the length in bytes of the source connection ID field that follows it.
+: The byte following the Destination Connection ID contains the length in bytes of the Source Connection ID field that follows it.
 This length is encoded as a 8-bit unsigned integer.
 In QUIC version 1, this value MUST NOT exceed 48 bytes.
 Endpoints that receive a version 1 long header with a value larger than 48 MUST drop the packet.
 Servers SHOULD be able to read longer connection IDs